Shortest Paths without a Map, but with an Entropic Regularizer: Introduction

 Investigation of the randomized competitive ratio was initiated in the aforementioned~\cite{FFKRRV91} that gives a $\frac{k}{2}$ lower bound for the general case, and asymptotically tight $\Theta(\log k)$ upper and lower bounds for the disjoint paths case.
 In the randomized case, the searcher's strategy is a distribution over moves, and it is $C$-competitive iff for every width $k$ input $(G,w)$, the expected weight of the searcher's path is at most $C\cdot w_G(a,b)$.
 It is a ubiquitous phenomenon of online computing that randomization improves the competitive ratio immensely, often guaranteeing exponential asymptotic improvement (as happens in the disjoint paths case of layered graph traversal).
 To understand why this might happen, one can view the problem as a game between the designer of $G$ and the searcher in $G$.
 The game alternates between the designer introducing a new layer and the searcher moving to a node in the new layer.
 The designer is oblivious to the searcher's moves.
 Randomization obscures the predictability of the searcher's moves, and thus weakens the power of the designer.\footnote{This can be formalized through an appropriate definition of the designer's information sets.} Following the results in~\cite{FFKRRV91} and the recurring phenomenon of exponential improvement, a natural conjecture would have been that the randomized competitive ratio of layered graph traversal is $\Theta(k)$.
 However, this natural conjecture was rather quickly refuted in the aforementioned~\cite{Ram93} that surprisingly improves the lower bound to $\Omega(k^2/\log^{1+\eps} k)$, which holds for all $\eps > 0$.
 Moreover, the same paper also gives an upper bound of $O(k^{13})$.
 Thus, even though for the general case of layered graph traversal the randomized competitive ratio cannot be logarithmic in the deterministic competitive ratio, it is polylogarithmic in that ratio.
 The results of~\cite{Ram93} on randomized layered graph traversal have not since been improved prior to our current paper.
+Very recently and following the initial publication of the results in this paper, it was announced that the lower bound of~\cite{Ram93} was improved slightly to $\Omega(k^2)$~\cite{BCR22}.